kuntala-c/kuntala-c/README.md

 - 👋 Hi, I’m Kuntala Chakraborty from Eindhoven, Netherlands.
 - 👀 Experienced in Business Intelligence and Data Analytics.
-- 🌱 I’m currently learning Data Science and Machine Learning.
+- 🌱 I’m an aspiring Data Scientist.

 <!---